DL6DBN/BirdBox/README.md

 # BirdBox
-My version of a RaspberryPi BirdBox
+My version of a RaspberryPi Bird Box